 Before I hop into this blog, it’s worth mentioning that whilst I’ll try to give you a good and clear review of this car, driving it was the first time I’ve ever driven an automatic – meaning it’s likely I couldn’t fully experience this car properly because I’m simply not used to driving automatic cars.
-If you want to find out how that went, keep your eyes peeled on the Driver Hub!
+If you want to find out how that went, you can see my blog all about it here!

 Disclaimer: All thoughts are entirely my own and do not reflect the opinion of Marmalade as a company.

 In my short driving life, I have driven my instructor’s car (a Toyota Yaris), my car (a Vauxhall Adam) and a short test drive of an Audi A1 – I don’t think this classes me as someone who has experience driving a lot of cars… does it?

 Anyway, I want to share my opinion with you on as many cars as I can.
 If you’re in the market for a new car but aren’t sure what you want, it’s always good to hear first-hand what other young drivers think – so just think of me as your blogging test driving buddy!

 I think it goes without saying that the Polo is a slick and cool looking car.
 The demo I had the pleasure of driving was in a vibrant red colour and it draws your eye in straight away – I mean, look at it! 😍